UpCloudLtd/terraform-provider-upcloud/docs/resources/loadbalancer.md

 ### Required

 - **name** (String) The name of the service must be unique within customer account.
 - **network** (String) Private network UUID where traffic will be routed.
-Must reside in loadbalancer zone.
+Must reside in load balancer zone.
 - **plan** (String) Plan which the service will have
 - **zone** (String) Zone in which the service will be hosted, e.g. `fi-hel1`.